fabeet/guides/accessibility/README.md

 ## Basics

-thoughtbot strives for AA level [Web Content Accessibility Guideline (WCAG)] compliance.
+Fabeet strives for AA level [Web Content Accessibility Guideline (WCAG)] compliance.
 Perform one or more of these checks to ensure your work is accessible.